UGA Defense Community Resilience Program

 |

-Housed at the UGA Carl Vinson Institute of Government, the DCRP harnesses federal support to bring multi-disciplinary expertise to bear from across a broad collaborative network.
-The DCRP team works to remove obstacles and chart the road ahead as communities adapt to a changing climate and a dynamic world.
+Housed at the UGA Carl Vinson Institute of Government, the DCRP brings multi-disciplinary expertise to bear from across a broad collaborative network.
+The DCRP team works to remove obstacles and chart the road ahead as communities adapt to ever-increasing challenges.

 The Defense Community Resilience Program helps communities and military installations explore mutually beneficial opportunities for economic growth.
 A recent example is the River Valley Community Compatible Development Plan, which provides a regional roadmap for creating vibrant downtowns, investing in infrastructure and promoting outdoor activities in the rural communities surrounding Fort Moore.

-The program also considers natural solutions to restore and protect existing environments within installations.
+The program also considers solutions within installations.
 For example, DCRP experts have proposed ways to redirect stormwater runoff on roadways into retention ponds that support native plants and habitats, thereby enhancing the landscape and reducing flooding.
 Such efforts reflect the military’s commitment to strengthening communities that share borders with its installations.

 Questions?
 Contact Us.